 MUSE 650 MUSEUM GOVERNANCE AND ADMINISTRATION 3 credit hours

 This elective course examines the management of a variety of museums.
-Topics will include nonprofit and for profit board governance, trust vs. Federal/public funds, board-director-staff relationships, writing effective mission statements, developing project budgets, reading financial statements, fundraising, grant writing and marketing.
+Topics will include nonprofit and for-profit board governance, trust vs. Federal/public funds, board-director-staff relationships, writing effective mission statements, developing project budgets, reading financial statements, fundraising, grant writing, and marketing.

 MUSE 655 TOPICAL STUDIES IN AFRICAN ART 3 credit hours

 Students trace the historical development of the visual arts on the continent of Africa and explore their contextual significance and influence on Contemporary Culture in Modern Africa.
-This course addresses sculpture; painting, pottery, textiles, architecture, installation arts, human adornment and performance are approached on the basis of style, iconography and function, and in relation to religious, political, market and daily contexts.
+This course addresses sculpture; painting, pottery, textiles, architecture, installation arts, human adornment, and performance are approached on the basis of style, iconography and function, and in relation to the religious, political, market and daily contexts.
 This course examines the ways in which “Africa” has been conceived and deconstructs the assumptions shaping each approach.
 The processes (and problems) of collecting and displaying African art will be addressed throughout the course.